Lansing’s Trusted Senior Dentistry

-Nutrition becomes more critical as we get older and most nutritional foods are in the produce aisles of the grocery stores and not all the other isles filled with premade over processed foods.
+Nutrition becomes more critical as we get older and most nutritious foods are in the produce aisles of the grocery stores and not all the other isles filled with premade over-processed foods.
 These all tend to be high in sugar, sodium, fat, or have ingredients in them that you cannot even pronounce.
 None of this is healthy for you!
 These processed foods tend to be easier to eat.

 Heart disease medically is defined as any condition of the heart or vessels around the heart that impairs function to the heart.
-This includes arrhythmias, vascular disease, angina, atherosclerosis, coronary artery disease, valve disease, myocardial infarction and ischemic stroke.
-Today, Heart disease is the #1 cause of death in the United States and the #1 killer of women.
+This includes arrhythmia, vascular disease, angina, atherosclerosis, coronary artery disease, valve disease, myocardial infarction, and ischemic stroke.
+Today, heart disease is the #1 cause of death in the United States and the #1 killer of women.
 Half of those who die from heart disease had no signs or symptoms and their cholesterol levels were normal.
-Usually when a physician sees disease in the coronary arteries, it is already advanced and generalized throughout the body.
+Usually, when a physician sees disease in the coronary arteries, it is already advanced and generalized throughout the body.

 The mouth, and in particular the gum tissue is highly vascularized and bacteria have easy access to it.
 Bacteria live under the gum tissue as plaque surrounding our teeth.
 As the diagram below shows, bacteria, once in the bloodstream, invade the endothelium, the inner layer of blood vessels, causing them to be inflamed.
 In time this, through a series of events, weakens the blood vessel walls allowing plaques (lipids) to buildup.
 This can lead to the rupture of the wall, which in turn causes a clot to form.
 This can cause either block the vessel or dislodge from the wall leading to a heart attack or a stroke.